slayoffer/slayoffer/README.md

 - 🎮 My [Discord community](https://discord.gg/Aj8uZXaxZD) for having fun and coop with friends in video games

-- 🏥 Fun fact: i run a small medical travel biz as a side-hustle
+- 🏥 Fun fact: i run a medical travel biz as a side-hustle.
+Check out [LIFEKOREA](https://lifekorea.ru/).

 # Some of My Favorites Tools and Services